zafrem/tarot-reader/README.md

 # tarot-reader

-A lightweight, text-based tarot reading package for Python that doubles as a powerful random content generator.
+A lightweight, text-based tarot reading package for Python with beautiful terminal display.

 ## Overview

-**Dual Purpose Package:** Use it for tarot readings OR as a sophisticated random function generator for any application.
-Perfect for LLM integration, content generation, and personalized randomness.
+A pure tarot reading package with randomized results and optional personal seeding for consistent readings.

 **For entertainment purposes only.** This package provides a fun, text-only tarot reading experience that can be integrated into apps, chatbots, or used in the terminal.